sriml/GenAI_RAG_Real_Estate_Assistant/README.md

-# GenAI-RAG RealEstate Research Assistant
+# GenAI-RAG Real Estate Research Assistant

 Aim of the project: Generate coherent answers based on the given real-estate specific knowledge URLs.